msmanek/getting-a-gig-pm-edition/README.md

 I was inspired by [cassidoo's getting a gig](https://github.com/cassidoo/getting-a-gig) to create this guide on how to get a gig in product management (PM from here on out) as a tech major.
 I thought I would make an attempt at writing a (not so) comprehensive guide (please note: I left a lot of the original material from getting-a-gig because it is still relevant to PM).

 # The Role (aka what PM is)

 In recent years, product management has become a hot topic, and there has been a lot of hype surrounding the role.
 But, what does it really mean to be a product manager?
 The real answer is that product management is ambiguous.
 The role of the PM varies from company to company.
-In some companies, a PM is more akin to a mgarketing role, or a Product Marketing Manager.
+In some companies, a PM is more akin to a marketing role, or a Product Marketing Manager.
 In other companies, PMs may in a more project management type role.
 So, it is important to define what a product manager is before we can begin discussing how to become one/get a gig as one.

 A product manager is someone who takes ownership over a product (or a part of it) and does everything in their power to make that product succeed.
 They communicate with major stakeholders (users, internal teams, etc) to determine their requirements and then come up with the best way to make a product move forward.
 In many ways, product managers act as the glue between the business and the technology, understanding business needs that drive the development of a product.